OkayHughes/open-lab-notebook/src/posts/stats_700/Lecture01.md

 Example of when this is dubious: measure the impact of a treatment of an illness (tendency of patients to get better over time).

-## Lab controlled experiments and Unit Homogeneity
+### Lab controlled experiments and Unit Homogeneity
 This is the assumption that different units respond identically to treatment, e.g. `$$Y_i(z) =  Y_j(z) $$` for `$$z \in \mathcal{A}$$`.
 E.g. knockout experiments on mice: engineer nearly genetically identical mice and vary a single gene.
 Potential outcomes should have the same distribution across units.

+## Statistical approaches to causality